 Not filing a return can also affect your ability to get loans.
 Many lenders want to see your tax return as proof of your income.
 This is especially true if you are self-employed or if you are applying for a mortgage.

-What to Expect If You Receive an SFR for Unfiled Tax Returns
+What If You Receive an SFR for Unfiled Tax Returns

 A substitute for return is a tax return that the IRS files on your behalf if you have missing tax returns.
 The agency uses income information it has received from third parties such as W2s from employers, 1099-NECs from clients, 1099-Ks from payment processors, 1099-INTs from banks, and similar forms.
 Typically, these returns use the single filing status, and they don’t include any dependents, deductions, or tax credits.